 Man’s desire to govern and harness nature means a huge number of European waterways are choked with dams and other barriers.
 These have a hugely negative impact on fish, other wildlife, and people.
 In the Oder Delta rewilding landscape, the free flow of water in countless rivers has been restricted by dams and weirs.
 In collaboration with local partners, the rewilding team are working to restore waterways across the delta through a range of rewilding measures, including the removal of such barriers.

-River restoration efforts on the Wisełka and Biała Struga benefitted from the huge experience of TPRIiG, as were carried out in collaboration with the Kliniska Forest District.
+River restoration efforts on the Wisełka and Biała Struga benefitted from the huge experience of TPRIiG, and were carried out in collaboration with the Kliniska Forest District.
 They were financed by Rewilding Europe and the Firmenich Foundation.

 Translation and edit: Daniel Allen